bluehen-tech/ud-dssa-website/RESUME_FEATURE_SUMMARY.md

 - Check browser console for specific errors

 ### "Failed to fetch resume"
-- Make sure you ran the SQL script to create the `resume_uploads` table
+- Make sure you ran the SQL script to create the `opportunity_resumes` table
 - Verify database RLS policies are enabled
 - Check that user is signed in